 How many people travel these roads (Espola, Twin Peaks)?

 SANDAG statistics from 2015 show that heavily traveled Twin Peaks and Espola Roads see average daily traffic counts in the range of 26,000 to 46,000 and 15,000 to 22,000 vehicles, respectively.

 How many trees will be removed?

 We anticipate the FEMA grant project will cover removing approximately 1,500 trees, but the removal cost per tree may vary by tree size and location.
-After the assessment is complete the city will be in a better position to determine how many trees can be removed with the available funding.
+The arborist’s assessment inventoried more than 6,400 trees and more than 2,500 were identified as hazardous.

 How will the City decide which trees will be removed?

 Certified arborists will conduct an on-the-ground assessment to identify vulnerable and high-risk trees based on industry standards such as spacing, health, and age.
 Trees meeting the criteria will be tagged and identified in a database.
 Once assessment is complete the City will determine which trees will be removed.

 When can the City begin removing hazardous trees?

 Although the inventory/assessment phase is complete, the project is in the second phase (environmental permitting and securing regulatory compliance).
 The city is expected to begin the bidding process in early 2022, with tree removal beginning in summer 2023 (dependent on finishing the permit process).
 The City will likely wait until July to begin tree removal to avoid nesting season, which is between March and June.